arti040/simplate/README.md

 Integration:
 ------------
-1. include js/simplate.js however you prefer to;
+1. include js/simplate.js in your project, however you prefer to;
-2. add css/simplate.scss to your project and include simplate.scss/simplate.scss file during a compilation;
+2. add css/simplate.scss folder to your project and include simplate.scss/simplate.scss file during a compilation;
-3. use setBoxes() function according to description inside simplate.js
+3. use simplate() function according to description inside simplate.js

 Voila!